apache/pekko/docs/src/main/paradox/split-brain-resolver.md

 ## Module info

-To use Akka Split Brain Resolver is part of `akka-cluster` and you probably already have that dependency included.
+To use Pekko Split Brain Resolver is part of `pekko-cluster` and you probably already have that dependency included.
 Otherwise, add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {